 I’ll get to those in a moment.

-I’ve attended my fair share of workshops.
-I’ve taught a lot of classes, and trained a lot of teachers.
-And there are so many ways a teacher can connect with their clients and create a positive experience.
+There are so many ways a teacher can connect with their clients and create a positive experience.

 I’ve seen it done with and without: